livewire/livewire/docs/installation.md

 php artisan livewire:publish --assets
 ```

-To keep the assets up-to-date and avoid issues in future updates, we highly recommend adding the command to the `post-update-cmd` scripts in your composer.json file:
+To keep assets up-to-date and avoid issues in future updates, we strongly recommend that you add the following command to your composer.json file:

 ```json
 {